hippie68/sfo/README.md

     sfo param.sfo
     sfo your-game.pkg

-You can also search for a specific key, for example:
+You can search for a specific key (case-insensitive), for example:

     sfo param.sfo PUBTOOLINFO
     sfo your-game.pkg content_id